Wok Accessories – Kitchen Essentials

 Wok Cooking Utensils

-Cooking in a wok requires working quickly at a high heat, this style of cooking does not lend itself to Western-style utensils.
+Cooking in a wok requires working quickly at a high heat; this style of cooking does not lend itself to Western-style utensils.
 Yosukata, the maker of our wok, also makes a lid and long-handled utensils.
 These utensils provide safety and protection from the heat.
-We also discovered Dreamfarm’s clong which simplifies serving.
+We also discovered Dreamfarm’s clong, which simplifies serving.

 Splash Free Zone

-Yosukata’s stainless steel wok lid offers protection from spills and splashing, while creating an enclosed cooking space that distributes the heat evenly.
+Yosukata’s stainless steel wok lid offers protection from spills and splashing while creating an enclosed cooking space that distributes the heat evenly.
 While you can cook effectively without a lid, the lid adds convenience.
-For recipes that call for simmering or steaming (woks also make versatile steamers), covering the wok with a lid traps the heat, and allows the food to cook faster, distributing heat and flavors evenly throughout the cooking process.
+For recipes that call for simmering or steaming (woks also make versatile steamers), covering the wok with a lid traps the heat and allows the food to cook faster, distributing heat and flavors evenly throughout the cooking process.

 If you purchase a lid, make sure it fits your wok.
 The one we tested was designed to be a perfect fit.
 It is made of sturdy stainless steel, so it is wear-resistant and dishwasher-safe.
-The Yosukata lid comes with a heat-resistant tempered glass insert which allows me to monitor the cooking process without lifting the lid.
+The Yosukata lid comes with a heat-resistant tempered glass insert, which allows me to monitor the cooking process without lifting the lid.
 There are also steam holes that prevent the buildup of pressure, condensation, boiling over, or spattering.
 The lid has a secure, ergonomic handle that stays cool.

 An interesting and non-traditional use for the lid is functioning as a container.
 Instead of finding a bowl, I simply flip over the lid and place the prepared ingredients inside.
-The lid was designed for this with vents located at the rim and not near the dome.
+The lid was designed for this, with vents located at the rim and not near the dome.
 Using the lid reduces the number of dishes you need to wash, and it holds a large amount of food.

 Mixing from a Safe Distance

-The Asian-designed wok spatula and wok ladle are built for wok cooking, working over high heat from a safe distance.
-The spatula has a subtle curved shape that conforms to the rounded walls of a wok.
-Its form includes a thin lip for scraping and sides with a subtle rise, adaptations make it suited for tossing, mixing, scooping, and serving.
-Wok ladles are angled more softly than Western soup ladles.
+- The spatula has a subtly curved shape that conforms to the rounded walls of a wok.
+It includes a thin lip for scraping and sides with a subtle rise.
+These adaptations make it suited for tossing, mixing, scooping, and serving.

 Yosukata products can be purchased online